famer/blog/_posts/2015-01-29-feel-like-a-god-with-genetic-algorithms.md

 Good luck guys.

 P.S.
 There are two Futurama episodes related: Someone(I guess professor or Fry) spoiled something and produced population of robots which doesn't consider him as creator.
-Another one is aboy Bender stuck in space and has population grown on his body trying to be a God for them.
+Another one is about Bender stuck in space and has population grown on his body trying to be a God for them.

 *Credits: slides by `doc.
 Ing.
 Petr Fišer, Ph.D.` and MIE-PAA course [@CTU](http://www.cvut.cz)*